ATV's aerial array

 The XB10A in the middle is amplified and is on Belmont.
 Depending upon climatic conditions we get poor or almost reasonable results.
 The fact that it faces East (i.e. toward the Continent) means that in certain weather conditions co-channel interference can be a problem, as it is with many customers in Sheffield who are on Belmont.

 At the top of the 16ft semi-stayed pole is an XB10A (amplified) on Crosspool.
-This provides signals which (post 2011 switchover) vary from mediocre to reasonable, because there's a bleedin' great hill in the way.
-Interestingly the reception predictors says our signals should be better than they are, well, we do say work your own signal strength.....
+This provides signals which (post 2011 switchover) vary from mediocre to reasonable because there's a bleedin' great hill in the way.
+Interestingly the reception predictors says our signals should be better than they are, not for the first time.....

 In addition we have an FM half wave dipole vertically polarised so as to work reasonably well on DAB and also pick up omni directionally.

 Picture of our shop's aerial array

 When we mended TVs we needed some kind of signal off all the main transmitters around here in case we had to repair a TV for which we have no remote (to retune it) so we didn't put up this array just out of interest!

 Note the way we have used side poles to mount the two horizontally polarised aerials which are aligned on Emley Moor (bottom aerial) and Belmont (middle aerial) respectively.
 Doing this enables the antennas' cradles to be mounted perpendicular to the dipoles and we found this made a big difference on the Belmont aerial.
 We have experimented with incorrectly mounted cradles to see how much difference it makes.
 The difference is actually significant.